Committed, spiritual and a prankster: What it was like to work with Senna

 How I got to be a mechanic on his car is quite an amusing story.
 We were joking around one day, and I said, ‘Since you keep changing teams and are in great demand, if you ever come to McLaren make sure I’m on your car!’
 He said he’d do his best and we laughed it off, and that was it.

 Fast forward to 1988, he came to the McLaren factory and was shown around prior to signing his contract for the team.
 The next day, Dave Ryan who was Team Manager, approached me as I was in the bay working on the car.
 He said, ‘Gary, what makes you so special?’
 And I told him I didn't know what he was talking about.
 He said, ‘Well, Ayrton was here yesterday.
 He was just about to put pen to paper on his contract and suddenly had one last request: ‘Can Gary work on my car, please?’.

 Ron and Dave looked at each other and stated that they decide who works on the cars, but lo and behold, I was on the car!
 The no.2 mechanic.

 I got on very well with Ayrton, we all did.
 He kept the same mechanics the whole six years – all the championships, wins, pole positions.
 I always strapped him in the car.
 I was very lucky to meet Ayrton, very fortunate to work on his car.
 I appreciated every moment with him and we got on very well.
 He was a committed driver, and we were very committed to him.

-As you mentioned, he was known to be very committed, passionate and dedicated.
-Did you see that working with him?
+Senna was known to be extremely committed, passionate and dedicated.
+Did you see these characteristics in him?